eribeiroClassroom/syscalls-code-reading-questions/OS161_CodeReading01.md

-5. What is the name of the function that is the system-call handler in OS/161?
+5. What is the name of the c-language function that plays the role of the system-call handler in OS/161?
 In which directory is this function implementation located?

 > Answer:
 >